- Years in Practice: 40 + Years

 Accepted Payment Methods:

-Out of Network: Invoices with insurance information offered for reimbursement with Out-of-Network.
-Call for Details 212 674 5425, or email email@example.com
+Out of Network: Invoices with insurance information offered for reimbursement with out-of-network.
+Call for details (212) 674-5425, or email firstname.lastname@example.org.

 Underlying all forms of anxiety and depression, and inhibitions of self expression are deep seated fears, conflicts, and losses.
 There are painful losses due to abandonment, betrayal, bereavement, and separation, as well as due to one's own regrets (see Dr. Kavaler-Adler's book on "The Anatomy of Regret..," Karnac 2013).
 One can hold on to pain for a lifetime.
 One can hold on to guilt and shame.
 In psychodynamic psychotherapy each individual can come out from behind defenses they have unconsciously constructed.
 Dr. Kavaler-Adler's feeling-level approach to a clinical healing process allows for the full subjective experience of insight through feeling what could not formerly be felt to come to fruition.
 The support of the therapeutic "holding environment" can be felt, which allows for the gradual tolerance of all forms of pain.
 This is an organic approach, which encourages all talents and capacities to emerge and develop, including specific intellectual and creative abilities.
 Resistances to self expression, intimate communication, and sustained relationship depth and commitment are addressed as the subjective experience of each individual is understood.
 Group sharing of the therapeutic journey also facilitates hope and change.
 As the creative talents in the self emerge, so too do the capacities for intimacy in interpersonal relationships.
 Consequently, enduring commitments, able to support an expanding and successful life in the world can be made.